hackernews source fetches live from the

 Read from a Supabase mirror

 For a shared, always-available copy (instead of a local download on each machine), you can mirror the months you want into a private Supabase Storage bucket and read them over signed URLs — no HF and no local files at query time.
-Point the source at aHackerNewsArchiveMirrorReader (needs the supabase extra):
+Use aHackerNewsArchiveMirrorReader (needs the supabase extra):

 HN_ARCHIVE_SOURCE=mirror in the environment and --source hackernews_archive